Introduction

 Section 21(2) – Common Intention

-Section 21(2) of the Code contemplated a scenario where two or more people have formed an intention in common to carry out an unlawful purpose and to assist each other in accomplishing that purpose.
+Section 21(2) of the Code contemplates a scenario where two or more people have formed an intention in common to carry out an unlawful purpose and to assist each other in accomplishing that purpose.
 This must be a genuine common intention untainted by duress.
 If one of these people, in carrying out that common unlawful purpose, commits an independent offence that is different from the intended unlawful purpose, each person who knew that the independent offence was a probable consequence of the shared unlawful purpose becomes a party to that independent offence.
 In some cases, liability under this section may arise if the independent offence was something that a reasonable person should have known to be a probable consequence of the commonly intended conduct.
 However, for offences which require a specific intention to be proven, the independent offence must have been subjectively anticipated by each other participant to give rise to criminal liability.

 Conclusion